 If you are curious about the infamous criminal Pablo Escobar then a tour to his mansion and a few games of paintball inside could be for you.
 We opted to skip this although we have some info from friends.

-First of, all of the tour isn’t just paintball, it’s also a tour about the man himself, for a few hours you will walk the grounds and find out the real life story of Pablo Escobar (and not the glorified TV version.)
+First of all, of the tour isn’t just paintballing, it’s also a tour about the man himself.
+For a few hours, you will walk the grounds and find out the real-life story of Pablo Escobar (and not the glorified TV version.)
 After this, you will play 5 games of paintball with 200 rounds provided, other bullets are available to purchase however I’ve been told they are pricey.

-Cost – From Medellin the tours are COP160,000 and include lunch transport and the paintball, if you are in Guatape the tours start at COP110,000 and include the same.
+From Medellin the tours are COP 160,000 and include lunch transport and the paintball, if you are in Guatape the tours start at COP 110,000 and include the same.

 Guatape is said to be the most colorful town in Colombia and shortly after arriving I could see why.
 If you’re lucky enough to have a clear sky then the town will light up to the point that you will need sunglasses to look around.
 Concerned about what to do in Guatape?
 Just look around and you will be amazed!

-From the main Plaza just begin walking in any direction and keep walking until you get lost and then walk some more.
-Take maps.me with you just incase but seriously get lost in it’s beauty, take a thousand photos, and stop for a coffee every now and then.
+From the main plaza just begin walking in any direction and keep walking until you get lost, and then walk some more.
+Take a map with you just in case, but seriously, get lost in its beauty, take a thousand photos (and stop for a coffee every now and then.)

-The benefit of staying a night or two is you will have plenty of time to just enjoy the town itself and the great thing about this is that it’s free!
+The benefit of staying a night or two is that you will have plenty of time to just enjoy the town itself, and the great thing about this is that it’s free!

-If your like me and love watching the daily life of others while enjoy a coffee or beer then head to the main square and pick a restaurant or café.
+If you’re like me and love watching the daily life of others while enjoying a coffee or beer then head to the main square and pick a restaurant or café.

 Go play some pool in one of the many bars and just enjoy the local craziness, this is a great way to spend the afternoon or night.

-There are many great places around the square and the coffee and beer is cheap, so enjoy!
+There are many great places around the square and coffee and beer is pretty cheap, so enjoy!

-Budget tip – Guatape can be expensive if not done right – so try to eat street food and cook if you’re on a budget, and don’t take many tuk tuk’s as they are expensive and walking and local buses is all you need here.
-Enjoy free activities in Guatape (see above) as they are what spending time in this town is about.
+Budget tip – Guatape can be expensive if not done right – so try to eat street food and cook if you’re on a budget.
+Don’t take many tuk-tuks as they are expensive, walking and local buses are all you need here.
+Enjoy free activities in Guatape (see above) as spending time in this town is what it’s all about.

 Like it?
 Pin it!
-Click HERE to go to Pintrest
+Click HERE to go to Pinterest